hchoi2927/markov_chain_pagerank_tinytapeout_jackpot12/docs/info.md

 Fixed-point arithmetic
 The transition probabilities and PageRank values use a scale factor of 512.

-The MAC units use a 32-bit accumulator to provide additional precision and prevent overflow during multiplication and accumulation.
+The MAC unit uses a 32-bit accumulator to provide additional precision and prevent overflow during multiplication and accumulation.

 After each matrix-vector multiplication, the accumulated values are scaled back down by the fixed-point scale factor before becoming the next PageRank vector.